All provisions within this catalog are subject to change without notice. If you have questions or comments, please

 Associate of Applied Science Degree

 The Computer Information Technology (CIT) Program prepares individuals to assume a role in computer support with skills and responsibilities in user support, hardware and software troubleshooting, and basic system maintenance.

-Upon completion of the Network Support Degree, students will be able to successfully design, implement, manage, and maintain effective network infrastructures; analyze data to determine security threats; and identify and prevent data threats and privacy invasion for both home and corporate clients as an entry level network technician/system administrator.
+Upon completion of the Network Support & Security Degree, students will be able to successfully design, implement, manage, and maintain effective network infrastructures; analyze data to determine security threats; and identify and prevent data threats and privacy invasion for both home and corporate clients as an entry level network technician/system administrator.

 Graduates are prepared to: